 Saturday, April 15, 2023

 Session J | 10:15-11:15 am

-Roundtable sessions are 60 minutes in length which start with 4-5 “lightning talks” by session participants, followed by a discussion moderated by a faculty session chair.
+Roundtable sessions are 60 minutes in length which start with a 3-5 minute lightning talk by each of the session participants, followed by a discussion moderated by a faculty session chair.

 Roundtable sessions are supplemental.
 Students participating in roundtable sessions will also participate in one of the standard presentation formats where they will engage in an open-ended discussion with others doing similar research or creative work.

 NCUR offers an opportunity for participants to observe, learn, and practice professional etiquette common to all disciplines.
 Presenters should be ready to share their thoughts and ideas in a thoughtful and considerate manner while respecint others' perspectives.
 Your co-presentors may offer new insights, and all presenters deserve the same audience and respect.
 Spectators at sessions should enter and exit oral and performing arts session rooms between (not during) presentations.

 Try to visit the location of your presentation ahead of time to familiarize yourself with the space.